 It’s everyone’s responsibility to ensure that the equipment is safe for both the equipment itself and the operator.
 Regular checks can highlight potential problems, giving you the opportunity to address them quickly.

 Some checks are mandatory for certain clients to carry out.
 Property owners are required to make sure all electrical installations are inspected and meet safety standards.
 These regulations are in place to ensure the safety of any current or future tenants.
 These checks require electrical contractors to supply a condition report to reflect the safety of the installation.
+Make sure you have the right electrical certificates ready for the next job and use the right software to help you manage them.

 3. Increases equipment efficiency